Alejandro-houlu/CurrencyConverterAPI/README.md

 ### Make sure to set your api in your terminal with set OPEN_CURRENCY_MAP=xxxxxxxxxxx (no need double quotations)

-#### Have a look at the app if you like :) https://serene-eyrie-11067.herokuapp.com/
+#### Have a look at the app key if you like :) https://serene-eyrie-11067.herokuapp.com/